Belan-Mihail/tanks-battle/README.md

 ### Start game display

-- When the user run the program this area is displayed
+- After the user run the program and sing up
-- It consists in a small welcome message explaining the essence of the game
+- It consists in "welcome" image a small welcome message explaining the essence of the game
 - The user is also prompted to enter his name or nickname
 - User stories covered: 2